ogulcanturan/Ogu.AspNetCore.Conventions/README.md

 ## Introduction

-Ogu.AspNetCore.Conventions is a library which comprising three essential conventions that can be configured in the IMvcBuilder.
+Ogu.AspNetCore.Conventions is a library which comprising four essential conventions that can be configured in the IMvcBuilder.

 ## Conventions